Semrush helps you:

 Yup.

-In fact, a Google rep recently stated that XML sitemaps are the “second most important source” for finding URLs.
+In fact, a Google rep stated that XML sitemaps are the “second most important source” for finding URLs.

 (The first?
 They didn’t say.
 But I’m assuming external and internal links).